mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/0-1.png" height="200">

-Go down to the **GIT/SVN** tab and ensure **Enable version control interface for RStudio projects** is checked.
+Go down to the **GIT/SVN** tab and ensure

-Note that clicking on the **Using Version Control with RStudio** link will take you to a site that describes how to set up Git and lists some excellent resources to help you learn more about Git.
-Ignore this for now.
+**Enable version control interface for RStudio projects** is checked.
+Also, make sure you have a **Git executable**.
+If this box is empty, click on the **Using Version Control with RStudio** link and scroll down to the **Installation** section.
+This will take you to a site that describes how to install Git.

-Instead, we're now going to encrypt communication between our laptops and GitHub.
+Now that we're sure Git is installed, we're going to set up encryption between our laptop and GitHub.
 To do this we need to generate a certificate.
 Click on **Create RSA Key...**

 <img src="https://github.com/mysteryduck/github/blob/master/img/0-2.png" height="500">